TRPeck/etch-a-sketch/README.md

 "A browser version of something between a sketchpad and an Etch-a-Sketch."

-To practice HTML, CSS, and Javascript skills.
+To practice Javascript and DOM manipulation.